 This list also includes an explanation of why I chose this gear.
 The gear choices aren’t theoretical and something plucked off a website, but the equipment I’ve used or similar enough.
 In other words, the options get based on experience and not theory.

 My list is more focused on Intermountain West or similar for prime three-season conditions: More sun exposure, colder nights at elevation, less rain.

 This list should suffice for most on-trail backpacking from about the Fourth of July through Labor Day.

 You won’t see 40F bags on this list.
 Nor will you see more robust rain gear either.
 Everything is a trade-off and varies based on place, conditions, time of year, or even hiking style.

 I wrote the original version back in 2005-ish.
-Thought it was time to update it a bit for 2012 and then again for 2015.
-Gear changes and some items are no longer available.
-If anything, the gear has become correspondingly better for the price.
+I’ve updated it over the years.
+Gear changes, and some items no longer become available.
+If anything, the equipment has become correspondingly better for the price.
 Lighter, too.

 THE SUB-$300 GEAR LIST

 |Pack and Accessories||External Frame Pack||$30||56||eBay or used sports store||The old warrior still works.
 A good quality external can be bought used for little money.
 And they aren’t really all that heavy.|

 |Trash Bag for a pack liner||Free||0.625||In House||Normal household item|

 |Shelter||8′ x 10′ Blue Poly Tarp||$5||40||Hardware Store||Tarps work well if set up correctly.
 Great link for tarp set up here.|